Frequently asked questions

 - Independent Contractor

-Works for a business but not as its employee.
-The business does not pay unemployment, disability, or workers' compensation insurance or withhold taxes from pay.
+Works for a business but not as an employee.
+The business does not pay unemployment, disability or workers' compensation insurance or withhold taxes from pay.

 - Mobile Home Park

 Landowners with mobile homes on site that they don't own themselves